dbenson5225/MCMC_pump_test_analysis/README.md

 - time
 - os
 - multiprocessing
--
+- h5py

+If you prefer to have an entire environment file, I provide a yaml file.

 The Python is contained in the script "step_test_mcmc.py".
-This file needs to access a user-created file, in the current working directory, called "well_data.txt", which looks like:
+This file needs to access a user-created file, in the current working directory, called "well_data.txt", which looks like the following.
+On each line there is a data value followed by a comment for readability.
+Only the first thing matters.

 True        # optimize flag